VimalChamyal/pb_data/README.md

 Please find 'Data.csv', 'pdata.ipynb' & 'pbdata.pbix' files above for reference.

-# Overview of the Dataset
+# SECTION 1.
+Overview of the Dataset

 ## A. Descriptive statistics of the numerical columns (Time taken to Complete & Benchmark Points) in the dataset.